aniqatc/playground/README.md

 [https://playground.aniqa.dev](https://playground.aniqa.dev)

-🕹️ A place to showcase a variety of independent widgets with different functionalities.
+🕹️ A place to showcase a collection of independent, interactive widgets that each demonstrate a different functionality using both frontend and backend technologies.

 ## Tech